rbk1988/Quora-Insincere-Question-Classification/README.md

 # Quora-Insincere-Question-Classification
-This repository contains all the necessary details and implementation of text classification using Deep Learning.
+This repository contains all the necessary details and implementation of Text Classification using Deep Learning.

 Let us solve the problem by considering one of the kaggle competitions hosted by Quora.